ky66/ROBIN/README.md

 a) Z_score_treated: Initial average Z-score of replicate compound spots on the slide b) Z-final: Initial Z-score of each compound subtracted from the Z-score of the compound on the buffer slide to remove the effect of autofluorescent compounds. c) CV: Coefficient of variation of two replicate compound spots on the slide.

+## MLP_saved_model
+This directory contains the architecture and weights of the final MLP model to be run on new compounds to predict the chance of RNA over protein binding.

 # Generation of Mordred chemical descriptors from SDF files

 The command-line version of [Mordred](https://github.com/mordred-descriptor/mordred) package (version 1.2.0) was used as following on each 3D SDF file: